GBelloS/easybank-challenge/README.md

 My biggest learning was about the usage of flex.
 Without using javascript, I found that the best way to make a dynamic responsiveness with flex was using more divs and spans in the HTML code.

-For example, I used a span tag together with the img tag in an extra flex div container (div.container) to force the image to the right when the size of the div.container is the default size (--fixed-size-1).
+For example, in the animation below, where I reduce the size of the viewport, I used a span tag together with the cellphone picture in an extra flex div container (div.container) to force the image to the right when the size of the div.container is the default size (--fixed-size-1).

 When we reduce the size of the viewport and the div.container shrinks, the space between the span and the img tag gets smaller until it reaches 0.
 After that, as the width of div.container gets smaller than the image width, the image is now fixed to the left side and the width leftovers are just moved out of the section container (section.container).
 That's a mechanic that only flex could make so simple.